Ada-Developers-Academy/core-unit-2/intermediate-sql/database-relationships.md

 So in the diagram above each row in the authors table is connected to one and only one row in the royalty account.

+### !callout-info

+## No need for flash cards here!
+The above key of relationship symbols is a key engineers often need to look up when reading or writing a diagram like this.
+It's important to know these symbols exist but not important to memorize them.

+### !end-callout

 ### One to Many

 Another common type of relationship is called one to many.
 In a one to many relationship each record in one table can relate to zero, one or many records in the other table.
 We often call this type of relationship a *has-many* relationship.